BSI-Bund/secvisogram/README.md

 Similar to the Vulnogram model, the web application consists of various tabs that represent the individual views.
 These are represented as an HTML page which loads its data from a local browser storage using JavaScript.

-To start a new document after saving, either a "New" button must be pressed or an "Open" button must be used to select and load a local file.
+To start a new document after saving, click the "New" button.
+Alternatively, click the "Open" button to select and load a local file.

-When leaving a view without saving (e.g. clicking on another application tab or reloading the application) a warning is displayed and users have to confirm leaving the page.
+When leaving a view without saving, e.g. clicking on another application tab or reloading the application, a warning is displayed, and the user must confirm prior to leaving the page.

 ### Form Editor

 The _Form Editor_ view is an HTML form with live input validation.
-Besides the CSAF JSON Schema checks some additional constraints are implemented:
+Additionally, the CSAF JSON Schema checks the following constraints:

-- language fields in the form are checked for plausibility against the values from the IANA database
+- Language fields in the form are checked for plausibility against the values from the IANA database
-- The consistency of CVSS string and accompaning fields are checked
+- The consistency of CVSS string and accompanying fields are checked
 - The consistency of the CWE ID and description are checked

-CVSS 3 input fields are completed with the data from a possibly copied vector string and this is recalculated.
+CVSS 3 input fields are completed with the data from a possibly copied vector string and their values are recalculated.
 This gives the user an elegant way to use a possibly existing and copied CVSS 2.0 vector and to partially adjust the values.

 A special input field is the "CWE" attribute.
 Here you can search the CWE catalog (XML file) by entering a value in the "id" or "name" field.
 For this purpose, a list with the first ten entries matching the input opens under the respective input field, from which a suitable entry can be selected and accepted.

-Simple input errors are displayed directly at the respective form field.
+Simple input errors are displayed directly alongside the respective form field.
 Errors that occur during the input check when saving are listed at the top of the form.

 _Opening & Saving Files_
-You can open and save you CSAF JSON document at any time using the according _Open_ and _Save_ buttons.
+You can open and save your CSAF JSON document at any time using the respective _Open_ and _Save_ buttons.
 If your document fails the validation checks, a confirmation dialog will appear.

 The _CSAF Document_ tab offers functionality to extract the standard-valid subset of you current document.